Peace in Bethel Ministry

 Answered Prayer: Keys to Receiving Answers to Your Prayers

 Our Lord Jesus Christ said: "If you abide in Me, and My Words abide in you, you will ask what you desire, and it shall be done for you.
 By this My Father is glorified, that you bear much fruit; so, you will be My disciples."
-(John 15: 7-8) This passage highlights the importance of faith and prayer in our spiritual growth.
+(John 15: 7-8) This passage emphasizes the significance of the Christian faith and the role of prayer, guided by the Holy Spirit, in fostering our spiritual growth.

 Revd.
 Sidney Elijah Adenaike Ph.D